L0R3NZ0-L30Z/DRONE/Payload/Tasks.md

 This is a list of all the functions that are mising on the main code:

+- Change the wifi structure to an ask replay conection.

 - Get onboard accelerometer info.

 - Get onboard Magnometer info.